-Incidence data on suppurative prostatitis as reported by Levine et al. (1983) were amenable to BMD modeling.
-A BMR of 10% ER was applied under the assumption that it represents a minimally biologically significant level of change.
-Table 2-2 summarizes the POD derived using data on the incidence of suppurative prostatitis.
-More detailed BMD modeling information is available in Appendix D.
+Incidence data for hemorrhagic/suppurative cystitis in the urinary bladder as reported by Levine et al. (1983) were amenable to BMD modeling.
+The BMDS models were fit to these data using a BMR of 10% ER, under the assumption that it represents a minimally biologically significant level of change.
+Table 2-2 summarizes the POD derived using data on the incidence of hemorrhagic/suppurative cystitis.
+More detailed BMD modeling information is available in Appendix D, Section D.1.2, Table D-6.